Michael Dickson (American football)

-Michael Dickson (born 4 January 1996) is an Australian professional American football punter for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Texas.
-Regarded as one of the best punters in the league, his career punt average of 47.6 yards per punt ranks as the highest in NFL history.
+Michael Dickson (born 4 January 1996) is an Australian professional American football punter and Holder for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Texas Longhorns and was selected by the Seahawks in the fifth round of the 2018 NFL draft.
+Regarded as one of the best punters in the league, his career punt average (47.7 yards per punt at the time) at one point ranked as the highest in NFL history.